Learning Communities and Lounges for Graduate Students

 CTLgrads Learning Communities

-CTLgrads Learning Communities are interdisciplinary conversations for graduate students on teaching and learning topics, designed and co-facilitated by CTL Senior Lead Teaching Fellows.
-By participating in these multi-session discussions of the teaching literature with other graduate student instructors, participants develop new frameworks to innovate their teaching.
+CTLgrads Learning Communities are peer-led, multi-session, interdisciplinary conversations for graduate students about particularly timely topics in teaching and learning.
+By participating in these discussions of the teaching literature with other graduate student instructors, participants develop new frameworks to innovate their teaching.
+Learning Communities are designed and co-facilitated by CTL Senior Lead Teaching Fellows.

-Teachers’ Lounges are series of informal discussions about teaching practices and the culture of learning at Columbia.
-Our conversations often introduce graduate students to related educational models, research, and theory, and invite dialogue about their pertinence to day to day teaching.
-The CTL also offers Language Lounges that provide an opportunity for graduate students to focus on how they apply our knowledge of second language acquisition to their instructional practice and share ideas with peers teaching in other languages.
+Teachers’ Lounges are series of informal discussions with CTL staff and other graduate students about teaching practices and the culture of learning at Columbia.
+Each semester, Lounges explore a theme or aspect of teaching.
+Conversations introduce graduate students to related educational models, research, and theory, and invite dialogue about their pertinence to day-to-day teaching.

 The CTL is here for graduate students.